All Episodes

 And I have pointed this out before.

-An example is a by but before I get into this, what is this?
+But before I get into this, what is this?

-Why does anybody have to be enlightened feminist friendly?
+Why does anybody have to be enlightened, feminist-friendly?

 There's nothing feminist or anti-feminist about it.

-An example is a conversation he held with Chief of Staff John Harris, November 7, 2008, in which the two were discussing Blagoevich's plans to swap a Senate appointment for a post in the Obama administration or some high-paying job in the private sector.
+An example is a conversation he held with Chief of Staff John Harris, November 7, 2008, in which the two were discussing Blagojevich's plans to swap a Senate appointment for a post in the Obama administration or some high-paying job in the private sector.

-Blagoevich said the emissaries didn't seem to know exactly what to make of his swap request.
+Blagojevich said the emissaries didn't seem to know exactly what to make of his swap request.

 This is all played in court.

-Eventually the talk got around to a suggestion that they try a different route to convey the swap idea to the president through the soon-to-be First Lady Michelle Obama.
+Eventually, the talk got around to a suggestion that they try a different route to convey the swap idea to the president through the soon-to-be First Lady Michelle Obama.

 He listens to Michelle.